-Title: Adviser and Director of Non-English Speaking Programs
+Title: Former Adviser and Director of Non-English Speaking Programs

 Location: Palm Beach Gardens, Florida, United States

-As a testament to her success, Dr. Mallon earned the Honor Award from Harvard University.
+As a testament to her success, Mrs. Mallon earned the Honor Award from Harvard University.
 Earlier, in 1971, she earned a Distinguished Service Award from the South Middlesex Chamber of Commerce, which was followed by a Certificate of Distinction from the Massachusetts Reading Association.
-Reflecting on her myriad accomplishments, Dr. Mallon attributes her success to her personality.
+Reflecting on her myriad accomplishments, Mrs. Mallon attributes her success to her personality.
 She has always been motivated to find professional success and her hard-working nature never let her give up on her dream.
-A prolific writer, Dr. Mallon authored her memoir, “Nacha” in 2020.
+A prolific writer, Mrs. Mallon authored her memoir, “Nacha” in 2020.
 Her motto is, “No child should be left behind.”

 For more information, please visit: